 The TAC level is managed conservatively based on scientific modelling of catch data recorded by fishing companies and annual resource survey voyages conducted by the DFFE using either their own or chartered vessels.
-The graph on the following page shows the I&J quota (representing a portion of the TAC) over an extended period, with movements tracking the performance of the hake resource over time.
-After a period of several years of decreases in quota in line with resource performance, the TAC was increased by 10% in 2019, reflecting an expectation of an improvement in resource performance after a period of strong recruitment.
-The TAC was left unchanged in 2020 but was reduced by 5% in both 2021 and 2022.
-Owing to good recruitment and subsequent favourable industry surveys, which indicated stability in the resource biomass, DFFE increased the TAC by 5% in 2023.
+The graph below shows the I&J quota (representing a portion of the TAC) over an extended period, with movements tracking the performance of the hake resource over time.
+Following a 5% reduction in the TAC in both 2021 and 2022 the DFFE increased the TAC by 5% in 2023 and again in 2024 based on good recruitment and subsequent favourable industry surveys

-In the past few years I&J has caught an increased proportion of smaller fish, negatively impacting freezer catch rates and land-based processing owing to an increase in the number of fish to be processed for an equivalent volume.
+In the past few years, I&J has caught an increased proportion of smaller fish, negatively impacting freezer catch rates and land-based processing owing to an increase in the number of fish to be processed for an equivalent volume.
 This has been experienced previously and is part of the natural biomass cycle, which is influenced by various environmental factors.
 Although this proliferation of small fish negatively impacts performance in the short term, it is indicative of strong recruitment.
-This has been evidenced by an increase in larger fish more recently as these small fish mature.

 The strong recruitment is, in part, the reason for the increase in TAC.
 However, weather and oceanic conditions are intricately connected to fish availability and catch rates.
-Over the past two years more and more extreme weather records have been broken globally.
+Over the past 2 years increasingly extreme weather records have been broken globally.
 Off the coast of South Africa there has not been a significant increase in storm frequency, but there has been an increase in intensity recorded, with increases in wave height and wind speeds.
 Although this change is not necessarily negative for resource biomass, it does negatively affect the fishing operations.